marmelab/coPostgresQuery/README.md

     port
 };
 const poolingOptions = {
-    max, // Max number of client to create (default to 10) idleTimeoutMillis // how long a client is allowed to remain idle before being closed (default to 30 000 ms) }
+    max, // Max number of clients to create (defaults to 10) idleTimeoutMillis // how long a client is allowed to remain idle before being closed (defaults to 30 000 ms) }
 const pool = new PgPool(clientOptions, poolingOptions);
 ```